-The way numerical data is typically stored is in an array (or matrix), which is just a table of numbers.
+The way numerical data is typically stored is in an array, or matrix.
 The size of the array is given as the number of rows by the number of columns.
-A single column is also called a column vector (a single row is also called a row vector).
+A vector could be a row or a column (and they act differently).